-On December 10, 2010, the Company's shareholders approved the Share Option Plan and also a resolution authorizing amendments to the Share Option Plan to: (i) permit the Board to make future amendments to the Share Option Plan in limited, specified circumstances without shareholder approval; (ii) provide for an automatic limited extension of the term of any Options where such term would otherwise expire during or within two (2) business days after a Company-imposed blackout period; (iii) allow the Board discretion with regards to the vesting period for Options granted under the Share Option Plan; and (iv) remove references to the TSX-V and provisions previously inserted into the Share Option Plan in order to comply with the requirements of the TSX-V which no longer apply to the Company.
+On December 10, 2010, the Company's shareholders approved the Share Option Plan and also a resolution authorizing amendments to the Share Option Plan to: (i) permit the Board to make future amendments to the Share Option Plan in limited, specified circumstances without shareholder approval; (ii) provide for an automatic limited extension of the term of any Options where such term would otherwise expire during or within ten (10) business days after a Company-imposed black out period; (iii) allow the Board discretion with regards to the vesting period for Options granted under the Share Option Plan; and (iv) remove references to the TSX-V and provisions previously inserted into the Share Option Plan in order to comply with the requirements of the TSX-V which no longer apply to the Company.
 These amendments became effective upon the Company's graduation from the TSX-V to the TSX on July 5, 2011.
+On December 12, 2013, the Company's shareholders approved the grant of all unallocated Options under the Share Option Plan, and the Company will not be required to seek further approval of the grant of unallocated Options under the Share Option Plan until December 11, 2016.

 The purpose of the Share Option Plan, pursuant to which Options may be granted, is to attract and retain directors, executive officers and employees, who will be motivated to work towards ensuring the success of the Company.
-Proposed grant of Options are submitted to the Board for approval by the Company's Compensation Committee.
+Proposed grants of Options are submitted to the Board for approval by the Company's Compensation Committee.
 Prior grants of Options to executive officers are taken into consideration when considering new grants.
 The Board administers and has the authority to amend the Share Option Plan, subject to applicable shareholder and regulatory approvals.
-See "Compensation of Executive Officers - Share Option Plan" for additional information concerning the Share Option Plan below.
+See "Compensation of Executive Officers - Compensation Discussion and Analysis - Compensation Elements - Options" and "Compensation of Executive Officers - Share Option Plan" for additional information concerning the Share Option Plan.